Publish 19 May 2022

 “I’m fine, and glad you showed up, Arlene.”
 Dr. Sarah turns towards Arlene.

 “Are you ready for your hysteroscopy exam?” asks Dr. Sarah while directing her assistant to prepare for the hysteroscopy procedure.

 “It’s a simple diagnostic procedure.
 We just want to see if there is any problem.
 Most patients feel no or mild pain.
 If you do feel pain, let me know.
-We’ll pause immediately,” says Dr. Sarah in a caring tone.
+We’ll pause immediately,” replies Dr. Sarah in a caring tone.